Yellowstone National Park Wyoming, USA Travel Guide

 Original headquarters for the US Army.
 Many historic buildings remain, now housing park offices.

-A National Historic Landmark and the largest log structure in the world.
+A National Historic Landmark and the largest log structure on the planet.
 Free historic tours are often available.

 Numerous sites representing millennia of human presence.
-Not open for public excavation; preservation is a principal priority.
+Not open for public excavation; preservation is a main priority.

 Focuses on Yellowstone Lake and its aquatic life.